 ‘Political Banter’ and Other Poetry by Alan Jankowski The Society November 1, 2015 Humor, News of Note, Poetry 1 Comment Political Banter Once again it’s that time of year, When political banter seems the rage.
 When otherwise normal people, Try to come off as some worldly sage.
 I have friends who are really nice folks, Any other time of the year.
 But, once they start with the political rants, I really don’t want them near.
 Of course, their views are always right, How could it be any other way?
 And you too could be right like them, If you just listen to what they say.
 Some people take it all quite seriously, And engage in rather spirited exchange.
 As if convincing all their Facebook friends, Will bring about a world of change.
 But the more I hear all this political banter, The more it makes me think.
 That the only party I want to join, Is one where I can get a drink.
 Arrested by the Grammar Police It seems that lately I can’t get no peace, From all those so-called Grammar Police, Who for some reason think that I should care, The difference between there, they’re and their.
 They want to analyze everything I say, Just waiting for me to lie when I want to lay, And I really think they just do it because, They want to further some petty cause.
 So, what I do is I mess with there head, I write the word red when I really mean read, And I couldn’t care less if they throe a fit, Should I confuse the words elicit with illicit.
 And it really don’t phase me if I’m derelict, By writing something like “cause and affect,” I’ll just stare and say “Whatcha gonna do?”
 If I want to write that the sky is blew.
 Though I really shutter at the very thought, I’ll try to be discrete and not get caught, But if they should arrest me and throe me in jail, Just bee sure and come and post my bale.
 Alan W. Jankowski is the award winning author of well over one hundred short stories, plays and poems.
 His stories have been published online, and in various journals including Oysters & Chocolate, Muscadine Lines: A Southern Journal, eFiction Magazine, Zouch, The Rusty Nail, and a few others he can’t remember at the moment.
 His poetry has more recently become popular, and his 9-11 Tribute poem was used extensively in ceremonies during the tenth anniversary of this tragic event.
 When he is not writing, which is not often, his hobbies include music and camera collecting.
 He currently resides in New Jersey.
 He always appreciates feedback of any kind on his work, and can be reached by e-mail at: Exakta66@gmail.com Feature Image: “Breakfast Table Political Argument” by Norman Rockwell.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) One Response Red Was Iceblue November 9, 2015 Sestet Norman Rockwell sits well as the years pass.
 His pictures of normal American life-scenes are missed, at least by me.
 Alas, except for their brashness and arrogance, most recent painting is unsubstantial, unremittingly abnormal, and dull.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.